U.S. Military Power

 America’s security interests require the services to have the capacity to handle two major regional conflicts successfully.

 Readiness.
-The consequences of the current sharp reductions in funding mandated by sequestration have caused military service officials, senior DOD officials, and even Members of Congress to warn of the dangers of recreating the “hollow force” of the 1970s when units existed on paper but were staffed at reduced levels, minimally trained, and woefully equipped.
+The consequences of the sharp reductions in funding mandated by sequestration have caused military service officials, senior DOD officials, and even Members of Congress to warn of the dangers of recreating the “hollow force” of the 1970s when units existed on paper but were staffed at reduced levels, minimally trained, and woefully ill-equipped.
 To avoid this, the services have traded quantity/capacity and modernization to ensure that what they do have is “ready” for employment.

 It is one thing to have the right capabilities to defeat the enemy in battle.
 It is another thing to have a sufficient amount of those capabilities to sustain operations over time and many battles against an enemy, especially when attrition or dispersed operations are significant factors.
 But sufficient numbers of the right capabilities are rather meaningless if the force is unready to engage in the task.